AstroMatt/esa-subjective-time-perception/README.rst

     3. It should automatically upload results to the internet
     4. Depending on how much experiments was performed, after a minute or so you should be able to see results in the administration panel.

-:Computer can not be connected to the internet:
+:Computer cannot be connected to the internet:

     1. Open ``frontend/cache.html``
     2. Save all this text as a txt (Notepad or whatever) file to USB Pendrive.